Language selection

 • Documents presented by a Canadian citizen or a non-Canadian citizen for use in Canada; exceptions apply (fees apply).

-• Government-issued identification requiring that a copy be certified as true (fees apply).
+• Government-issued identification of which a copy must be certified as true (fees apply).

-Witnessing a signature (consular officer witnesses that someone places a signature before them):
+Witnessing a signature (consular officer witnesses that someone places a signature before them) – these services are always provided in person:

 Note: Prepare all documents but do not sign them.
-Sign the documents before sending them in if you are directed to do so by the consular officer or, in rare cases, when you are in front of the consular officer at the booked appointment.
+Sign the documents when you are directed to do so by the consular officer.

 Payment method

 Credit card (Visa and MasterCard).
-Complete the credit card authorization form with the amount that the consular officer indicates, after your document has been reviewed and accepted.
+Complete the credit card authorization form with the amount indicated by us, after your document has been reviewed and accepted.
+Do not forget to enclose the payment form when submitting via registered mail.

 Details Fee (CAD)